• Skip to primary navigation

 Woman wearing a boho crochet color block cardigan made with beginner stitches.

-Bring on Spring with a Color Block Cardigan
+Bring on Spring With a Color Block Cardigan

 Hey guys, I’m Ashley- the designer and maker behind Cactus & Lace Designs!
-I am so excited to be back again sharing my new color block crochet crochet cardigan pattern!
+I am so excited to be back again sharing my new color block crochet cardigan pattern!

 For most of us, spring is one of the best times of the year.
-I don’t know if it’s the warm morning sun combined with the crisp weather, the blossoming flowers, or all the light weight, breezy sweaters that this season brings, but inspiration seems to be every where you look.
+I don’t know if it’s the warm morning sun combined with the crisp weather, the blossoming flowers, or all the lightweight, breezy sweaters that this season brings, but inspiration seems to be everywhere you look.

-So when I was brainstorming ideas for my new spring design, I just knew I wanted to create a cardigan.
 For this particular cardigan design as well as most of my other designs, I had a few requirements that had to be met before I would be happy with the end result.

-Related: 25+ modern free crochet sweater patterns ⇨
+Related: Modern, free crochet sweater patterns ⇨

 First, the design needed to be beginner friendly.
 Second, I wanted this cardigan to be a quick make.
 No one wants to spend countless weeks working on one project, especially when there are tons of other amazing designs just begging to be made.
-And third, I needed this crochet cardigan to have just the perfect amount of that subtle boho vibe that I have become known for.

 I’d like to think that The Remi cardigan checks off all of my requirements and is the perfect sweater to add to your handmade spring wardrobe!